composer/composer/doc/articles/authentication-for-private-packages.md

 You can set up several tokens for each of your private Bitbucket repositories as shown below.

-> **Note:** Composer will try to download the repository as ZIP file but unfortunately Bitbucket does not support authentication
-> with access token.
-Therefore, Composer will fallback to cloning the repository using HTTPS and the access token as password.
-> The warning message `Failed to download ...` can be ignored.

 ### Manual bitbucket-oauth

 ```shell